 Pour in sugar, pulse a few times, then pour in butter and pulse, or just mix with a fork as I’ve done here.

 Reserve about 1/8 cup of graham cracker crumbs for topping, if desired.

 Press the graham mixture into your pie plate.
-I chose a 9″ large rimmed deep dish pie plate, so I could easily press the crumbs all of the way up the edges.
+I chose a 9″ rimmed deep dish pie plate, so I could easily press the crumbs all of the way up the edges.

 Carefully place the crust in the preheated oven and bake for 6-8 minutes.
 You want it golden, not brown.

-TIP | If you are in a hurry, allow to cool on a rack for 10 minutes, then place in freezer for 20 minutes until pie plate is cool to the touch.
+- Allow to cool on a cooling rack for 10 minutes, then place in freezer for 20 minutes until pie plate is cool to the touch.

 Wash and dry the limes and get out your zester, zesting just the green part of the lime, not into the bitter white “pith.”